-- > Supply chain audits.
-Many SMEs are suppliers for larger businesses.
-These larger businesses may have "Supplier Codes of Conduct" which require suppliers to establish anti-corruption measures in their own operations.
-The codes may allow large businesses to monitor their suppliers, for example through onsite audits, to enforce anti-corruption commitments - > Public scrutiny.
-Social media have seen expert bloggers join civil society organisations and the media in the investigation of potential corporate misconduct.
-In one media exposure, New York Times articles in 2012 alleged that bribes were paid by Wal-Mart, the world's largest retailer by revenue, to obtain permits to build stores in Mexico.
+- > Public scrutiny.
+Social media has seen expert bloggers join civil society organisations and the media in the investigation of potential corporate misconduct.
+In one media exposure, New York Times articles in 2012 alleged bribes made by Wal-Mart, the world's largest retailer by revenue, to obtain permits to build stores in Mexico.
 The articles led the U.S. Department of Justice to launch an investigation. - Cost-benefit analysis is a common tool used for weighing business decisions.
 However, it does not apply to comparing the benefits from engaging in corruption with the cost of establishing an anti-corruption programme.
 Corruption is a crime with serious consequences where the costs should not be quantified rationally.
 Many business practitioners are still a victim of the misconception that corruption is unlikely to be detected.
 In fact, significant progress has been made in law enforcement, supply chain audits and public scrutiny.
 Such progress is likely to continue.
-Employees should therefore not gamble the fate of their business.
+Employees should therefore not gamble the fate of their company.